cockroachdb/docs/v22.1/crdb-internal.md

 Requires either the `VIEWACTIVITY` or `VIEWACTIVITYREDACTED` [role option](alter-role.html#role-options) to access.
 If you have the `VIEWACTIVITYREDACTED` role, `contending_key` will be redacted.

-Contention events are stored in memory and the amount of contention events stored is controlled via the `sql.contention.event_store.capacity` [cluster setting](cluster-settings.html).
+Contention events are stored in memory.
+You can control the amount of contention events stored per node via the `sql.contention.event_store.capacity` [cluster setting](cluster-settings.html).

 Column | Type | Description
 ------------|-----|------------